 Many asthmatics can restore their breathing during an asthma attack by using a rescue inhaler, which is also called a reliever inhaler.
 The medication in the inhaler is traditionally delivered in a blue canister.

-Asthma is controllable but not curable.
 Asthmatics frequently take a daily corticosteroid medicine, which reduces inflammation in their airways and often prevents asthma attacks.
-As the doctor in the video on the right says, when asthma is under control an asthmatic should be able to do everything that a non-asthmatic can do, including exercise.
+As the doctor in the video above says, when asthma is under control an asthmatic should be able to do everything that a non-asthmatic can do, including exercise.

 Unfortunately, sometimes an asthma attack is so severe that prescribed medications don't help.
 This is a medical emergency.
 In addition, some people don't get as much help from prescribed asthma medications as others do.